ryco117/distort-server/docs/README.md

         - Additional request headers:
             * `conversationpeerid`: string; the IPFS node ID of the peer being conversed with in group `group-name`
             * (Optional) `conversationaccountname`: string; the account name of the peer being conversed with.
 Defaults to `root`
+	    - Return: JSON object containing three fields, `conversation`, `in`, and `out`; the first is a string ID uniquely identifying the conversation's local object.
-	    - Return: JSON object containing two fields, `in` and `out`, each of which are arrays of received and sent message objects respectively; contains all received and sent messages in the uniquely specified conversation that have indices between `index-start` and `index-end` inclusively
+	    The latter two are arrays of received and sent message objects respectively. contains all received and sent messages in the uniquely specified conversation that have indices between `index-start` and `index-end` inclusively
 * **/account**
 	* **GET** - Fetch account
 	    - Body Parameters:
-	        - (Optional) `accountName`: string; the name of the account to retreive.
+	        - (Optional) `accountName`: string; the name of the account to retrieve.
 Only the `root` account can retrieve other accounts
         - Return: account object; details of the account that authorized the request, or the specified account if `root`
 	* **PUT** - Update account settings
 	    - Body Parameters: